Passengers Requiring Oxygen Assistance

 C. Battery Requirements

 a.
-Passengers shall bring enough back-up batteries to support their needs.
-The batteries’ run time shall add up to be at least 150% of their actual flight times.
+Passengers should bring enough back-up batteries to support their needs.
+The batteries’ run time should be at least 150% of their actual flight times.
 (Note: Passengers’ respiratory assistance equipment specifications shall state the batteries and their backup batteries’ run times.
-Passengers must fully charge these batteries in advance and carry all necessary batteries on board.)
+Passengers must fully charge these batteries in advance and bring all necessary batteries on board.)

 b.
 Maintain the batteries (including lithium batteries and other batteries) according to ICAO regulation: